anttikarttunen/sscc2026-qc-pes/README.md

-# sscc2026-qc-pes
-Potential energy surface exploration exercises for CSC Spring School in Computational Chemistry 2026
+# CSC Spring School on Computational Chemistry 2026

+## Orca notebooks

+- `pes` -> Potential energy surface exploration with Orca (Nanna Myllys / University of Helsinki)
+- `tools` -> Some helper functions for the notebooks